KevinDoughty/hyperact/README.md

 ## Receiver Property Accessors
-  The following property accessors are added to the `receiver`, the first argument to the `decorate` function.
+  The following property accessors are added to the `receiver`, the first argument to the `activate` function.

 #### `get layer`